tedneward/Azgaarnoth/Classes/Cleric/Air.md

 At the 8th level, you gain the ability to infuse your weapon strikes with divine energy.
 Once on each of your turns, when you hit a creature with a weapon attack, you can cause the attack to deal an extra 1d8 force damage to the target.
 When you reach 14th level, the extra damage increases to 2d8.

 ## Wrath of Wind
 Starting at 17th level, you can harness the full potential of the winds.
-As a bonus action, you become a paragon of the wind and for the next minte you gain the following benefits:
+As a bonus action, you become a paragon of the wind and for the next minute you gain the following benefits:

-* Your movement speed is doubled.
+* Your movement speed is doubled, and you have a flying speed equal to your doubled movement speed.
 * Attacks made against you have disadvantage on the roll.
-* You can concecrate on two spells, provided at least one of them is one your Wind Domain spell list.
-* You can use your action to cast the Whirlwind spell.
+* You can use your action to cast the [Whirlwind](../../Magic/Spells/whirlwind.md) spell without using a spell slot.
+(You can only have one Whirlwind active at a time.)

-Once you use this feature, you can't use it again until you finish a Long Rest.
+Once you use this feature, you can't use it again until you finish a long rest.